Using project activities in kindergarten. Project in preschool or project activity in kindergarten

 The formed creative group should be positioned in a special way both among educators (as a group that develops the educational space of the kindergarten) and in the eyes of parents (as a group that develops children’s initiative and their socialization).

-From the book Moral Education in Kindergarten. program and guidelines.
+From the book Moral Education in Kindergarten.
+Program and guidelines.
 For children 2-7 years old author Petrova Vera Ivanovna

-Recommended literature for the "Program of education and training in kindergarten" Law "On Education" of the Russian Federation.
+Recommended reading for the “Program of Education and Training in Kindergarten” Law “On Education” of the Russian Federation.
 UN Convention on the Rights of the Child, 1989.
 World Declaration on Ensuring the Survival, Protection and Development of Children, 1990.
-Davydov V. V., Petrovsky V. BUT. and etc.
+Davydov V.V., Petrovsky V. A. and etc.

 From the book A Useful Book for Mom and Dad author Skachkova Ksenia